Ann Tompkins (Tang Fandi) and Lincoln Cushing Chinese Poster Collection,

 Red all over, 2007 article in American Institute of Graphic Arts Voice on U.S.-China-Cuba graphics.

-Commentary in S.F.
-Chronicle book review section on this subject.
+S.F.
+Chronicle book review section comment:

 "Of course, any period in the past was more complex than any conventional period." -Michael S. Roth, President of Wesleyan University